veganaize/closure-compiler/A-word-about-the-type-Object.md

 ```

 ## Maps

+NOTE: This section is obsolete since ES6 introduced a built-in [`Map`](https://hackernoon.com/what-you-should-know-about-es6-maps-dc66af6b9a1e), which has nice properties that Object lacks.

 Objects used as maps for runtime additions or lookups should restrict their key and value types using generics.